A rush by Australian companies to use generative Artificial Intelligence (AI) is escalating privacy and security risks to the public.

 “This study recommends how organisations can ethically implement AI solutions by taking into consideration the cyber security risks.”

-“The rapid adoption of generative AI seems to be moving faster than the industry’s understanding of the technology and its inherent ethical and cyber security risks,” he said.
+“The rapid adoption of generative AI seems to be moving faster than the industry’s understanding of the technology.
+And its inherent ethical and cyber security risks,” he says.

 “A major risk is its adoption by workers without guidance or understanding of how various generative AI tools are produced or managed, or of the risks they pose.